Minneapolis Sculpture Garden

 Pro Tips from Parents

-- The garden connects to Loring Park via a pedestrian bridge -- extend the outing with playground time at Loring Park
+- The garden connects directly to Loring Park via a pedestrian bridge — great extension of the walk

 What to Bring